tiendu/tiendu.github.io/_posts/2025-05-27-automation-makefile-eng.md

 ---

-## 🐚 Shell Scripts – Your Seasoned Sous-Chef
+## 🐚 Shell Scripts – The Seasoned Sous-Chef

 Shell scripts are flexible, reliable, and perfect when you need control over how the onions are chopped.